When securing Kubernetes workloads, two YAML blocks cause a lot of confusion: PodSecurityContext and ContainerSecurityContext.

 type: RuntimeDefault

-What Is ContainerSecurityContext
+What Is ContainerSecurityContext?

-.
+This is defined per container under containers[].securityContext.
 It affects only that container, and overrides Pod-level values.
 Its basically the securityContext sitting within your container definition right after your container name and image, etc.

-Common ContainerSecurityContext
+Common ContainerSecurityContext settings:

 allowPrivilegeEscalation | Blocks privilege elevation |